x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 9. Click **Next**.
 10. Review the alert-policy settings and click **Create**.
     The alert policy is created.

-#### Insights for which an alert policy can be created

-A user/tenant can create an alert policy for the following insights:

-- Mail loop
-- Slow transport rule
-- New users forwarding
-- New domains being forwarded

 ### Edit alert policy